Why oh why do so many people consider mulberry trees to be a nuisance?

-There are many species of mulberries in the world, but here in North America we are most likely to run into Morus alba (white mulberry), M. nigra (black mulberry), or M. rubra (red mulberry).
-All are edible but the flavor varies quite a bit between species and between individual trees, so give ‘em a taste test before diving in.
-And good luck positively IDing your sample!
-Mulberries readily hybridize, so “black fruit” does not necessarily mean “black mulberry.”
+There are many species of mulberries in the world, but here in North America we are most likely to run into Morus alba (white mulberry), or, less commonly, M. rubra (red mulberry).
+Both are edible but the flavor varies quite a bit between species and between individual trees, so give ‘em a taste test before diving in.

 How do you know when they’re ready to eat?
 A fully ripe mulberry is very, very soft (which is one reason why you’ll never see them at the supermarket) and will fall from the branch with the slightest agitation.
 If you have to apply force to pick it off, it’s not ready yet.

 This can lead to endless frustration when you try to pick one berry, but brush up against a nearby branch and end up sending a solid handful of ripe berries tumbling into the grass, never to be seen again.

 The simplest solution, then, is to lay a sheet or tarp underneath your mulberry tree of choice and shake the crap out of the branches!
 Every ripe berry—and then some—will fall to the ground, and then it’s much easier to gather them up from there.